 Enactment of citizen-led "meat licencing law" which would compel engagement with the act of killing implicit in the consumption of meat.

 Medium Term Aims:

 Develop and produce products for the market which will bring consumers closer to the slaughter of animals.

 Close the gap between product and process, especially in areas of food production and consumption.

-Since the establishment of The Meat Licence Proposal on January 1st 2008 it has been the primary aim that a workable citizen-led meat licencing law be devised and enacted for the United Kingdom.
+Since the establishment of The Meat Licence Proposal on January 1st 2008 it has been the primary aim that a workable citizen-led meat licencing law be devised and enacted.